-Traci has helped clients navigate complex issues involving the US Department of Health and Human Services (HHS), the Health Resources and Services Administration (HRSA), the Substance Abuse and Mental Health Resources Administration (SAMHSA), the US Food and Drug Administration (FDA), the Centers for Medicare & Medicaid Services (CMS), the National Institutes of Health (NIH), and the Centers for Disease Control and Prevention (CDC).
+Traci has helped clients navigate complex issues involving the US Department of Health and Human Services (HHS), the Health Resources and Services Administration (HRSA), the Substance Abuse and Mental Health Services Administration (SAMHSA), the US Food and Drug Administration (FDA), the Centers for Medicare & Medicaid Services (CMS), the National Institutes of Health (NIH), the Centers for Disease Control and Prevention (CDC), and the Office of the National Coordinator for Health Information Technology (ONC).

 Education